 Maintaining proper length and tone of the strained muscle, its synergists, and its antagonists is essential to reduce the risk of re-injury.
 Stretches should be performed throughout the day, particularly before and after activity.
 ROM testing and palpation identify which muscles have shortened and need to be stretched.
 In general, stretching occurs when the distance between the attachment sites of the muscle is increased.
+Refer to Chapters 4-11 for stretches to specific muscles or groups of muscles.
 Take care to instruct the client to stretch slowly and to limit stretches to the comfortable range, beginning slowly and gradually increasing the stretch as symptoms diminish and the risk of re-injury is reduced.
 Stretching an injured muscle too quickly or too deeply may initiate a reflex response that may result in spasm.
 In addition, when the affected muscle is lengthened, its antagonists are shortened.
 If the antagonists are involved in protective splinting, contracting them too quickly or too deeply may also result in spasm.